ChrisDeFreitas/Electron-FolderView/readme.md

 - FireFox extenstion to transfer video urls to FolderView for downloading and other tools

 ## App Notes
+0. About the Zip File
+    - At this point I'm not sure whether the zip file will remain in the repository, but its here for now and very convenient.
+    - For now, you can download directly via this <a href='https://github.com/ChrisDeFreitas/Electron-FolderView/raw/master/dist/FolderView-win32-x64.zip'>link</a>
+    - After downloading, unzip and run FolderView.exe.
+    - I setup Windows shortcuts where I pass commandline arguments for the default path, layout etc.  Here is a sample "Target" parameter for a Windows shortcut I use:
+        C:\FolderView-win32-x64\FolderView.exe folders=first order=date layout=rows descending=true --path="f:\\Media\\LXQT\\" scale=0.9

 1. Install:
     - Windows only; I use it on Win10, Win81 and Win7
     - requires Node.js be installed on your system (https://nodejs.org/)